JohnMops/DevOps/README.md

 1. Deploying nginx ingress controller to expose an LB outside
 2. Deploy metrics-server for HPA and future monitoring tool usage
 3. Deploy cert-manager to secure your server using let's encrypt free certificates and auto renew them
+4. Deploy Prometheus to scrape cluster's and app metrics
+5. Deploy Grafana to visualize the metrics from prometheus

 - HPA: